 Skip to main content

-Create multiple file storages
+Create several file storages via Terraform

 Last update:

-We recommend that you create resources in order.
-If you create all resources at once, Terraform will take into account the dependencies between resources that you specify in the configuration file.
-If dependencies are not specified, resources will be created in parallel, which can cause errors.
-For example, a resource that is required to create another resource may not have been created yet.
+We recommend creating resources in order.
+If you create all resources at once, Terraform will account for dependencies between resources that you specified in the configuration file.
+If dependencies are not specified, resources will be created in parallel, which may lead to errors.
+For instance, a resource required for creating another resource might not have been created yet.

-1. Optional: configure the providers.
+1. Optional: configure providers.

 2. Create a private network and subnet.

-3. Set variables for the file stores.
+3. Set variables for file storages.

-4. Configure the storage network configuration.
+4. Configure storage networks.

-5. Create file stores.
+5. Create file storages.

 Configuration files

-Example file for configuring providers
+Example configuration file for providers

 terraform {